 What you can do to change the situation is to change the way you think about that person.
 Just let him or her be who they are.
 They are allowed to be loud, angry, opinionated, selfish, or rude, and it does not have to affect you in any way.

 Now, there may be consequences for their behavior.
-If obnoxious Uncle Bosworth snaps back at Grandma because she asked him to keep his trap shut, he may be told to leave the dining room.
+If obnoxious Uncle Bosworth snaps back at Grandma because she asked him to keep his trap shut, he may be asked to leave the dining room.
 But his behavior does not affect your emotional state in any way.
-You do not have to get offended decide to be in a huff the rest of the evening.
+You do not have to get offended or decide to be in a huff the rest of the evening.